 Using third-party apps to download Instagram analytics

 Firstly, you won’t miss out on any of the classic Instagram analytics from Insights.
 All of the same metrics will be featured in all of your reports and analyses.
-On top of that, you will see additional metrics like the Activity Index to get a better summary of user activity.
+On top of that, you will see additional metrics like the Activity Index to get a better summary of user activity and engagement.

 The second benefit is that you can download specific graphs and data if you don’t need a whole report.
 All you have to do is press the download button, and you’ll have what you need.
 You will also have more control over the number of days you want to analyze.
 This will make it easier to go back and compare the results of specific marketing campaigns or periods of time!
 Keep in mind that Sotrender starts gathering your historical data from the moment you link your profile to the tool, and since this data won’t disappear, you can go back to it whenever you need a comparison.

 On another note, you’ll notice that you’ll be able to interact with your graphs.
 Just click on any of the days where you see activity, and you’ll see what you posted that gave you more or less engagement than usual.
 Now you’ll know what type of content is more interesting to your audience and avoid what they don’t engage with.